acledsInc/CH32V003_SPWM_DMA-ST7735_SPI_DMA/README.md

 Some time does not clearly spwm waveform continue generation, I have to toggle option SDI printf at Option of Flash Tool in MounRiver Studio.

 I was modified st7735.c and st7735.h for the good working LCD display of ST7735 TFT LCD module.
-I attached some screen shot for ST7735 demo screen and TIM1 sine PWM output wave forms available in Image folder.
+I attached some screen shot for ST7735 demo screen and TIM1 sine PWM output waveforms available in image folder.